-As of December 31, 2016, our cash, cash equivalents and marketable securities were maintained with two financial institutions in the United States.
-As of December 31, 2015, our cash and cash equivalents were maintained with one financial institution in the United States.
-We have reviewed the financial statements of these institutions and believe they have sufficient assets and liquidity to conduct their operations in the ordinary course of business with little or no credit risk to us.
+As of December 31, 2017 and 2016, our cash, cash equivalents and marketable securities were maintained with two financial institutions in the United States.
+We have reviewed the financial statements of these institutions and believe they have sufficient assets and liquidity to conduct their operations in the ordinary course of business with little or no credit risk to

 Our accounts receivable primarily relate to revenues from the sale of our products to patients in the United States.
-For the years ended December 31, 2016 and 2015, our accounts receivable were \$17.8 million and \$16.2 million, respectively.
-We had accounts receivable from three insurance companies representing approximately 27%, 16% and 8% of accounts receivable as of December 31, 2016, and we had accounts receivable from three insurance companies representing approximately 26%, 18% and 7% of accounts receivable as of December 31, 2015.
+For the years ended December 31, 2017 and 2016, our accounts receivable were \$20.3 million and \$17.8 million, respectively.
+We had accounts receivable from three insurance companies representing approximately 32%, 15% and 8% of accounts receivable as of December 31, 2017, and we had accounts receivable from three insurance companies representing approximately 27%, 16% and 8% of accounts receivable as of December 31, 2016.